magento/devdocs/guides/v2.1/config-guide/mq/config-mq22.md

 ### `queue_publisher.xml`

-The `queue_publisher.xml` file contains the following elements with the following attributes:
+The `queue_publisher.xml` file defines the relationship between a topic and its publisher.
+It contains the following elements with the following attributes:

 #### `publisher` element
 {:.no_toc}